Qwinsie/cle4-game/README.md

 # B.O.B

-The Puzzle/Platformer game B.O.B in TypeScript made by Team H4CKERMEN.
+The Puzzle/Platformer Arcade Game B.O.B in TypeScript made by Team H4CKERMEN.
 This is a DOM-based game.<br>

 ## Play now!
 You want to play?
 Give it a try by clicking on the following link: https://qwinsie.github.io/cle4-game/<br>